Stocks open lower on Wall Street as virus spreads in Europe

+United Airlines slumped 4.4% Thursday after reporting that its revenue plummeted over the summer.
+Morgan Stanley was up 0.6% after the investment bank said its third-quarter profit jumped 25% thanks to a surge in trading revenue and higher fees.
+Walgreen Boots Alliance rose 2.5% after the drugstore chain’s latest quarterly results topped Wall Street’s forecasts.

+Across the S&P 500, analysts are expecting companies to report another drop in profits for the summer from year-ago levels.
+But they’re forecasting the decline to moderate from the nearly 32% plunge from the spring as the economy has shown signs of improvement.

-Fears are rising that Europe is running out of chances to control a resurgence in the coronavirus outbreak, as infections hit record daily highs in Germany, the Czech Republic, Italy and Poland.
+A resurgence in coronavirus infections in Europe has also given investors cause to turn cautious.
+Fears are rising that Europe is running out of chances to control the new outbreak, as infections hit record daily highs in Germany, the Czech Republic, Italy and Poland.
 France slapped a 9 p.m. curfew on many of its biggest cities and Londoners face new travel restrictions as governments take increasingly tough actions.

 The limits on public life are not as strict as the full lockdowns imposed during the spring, but will stunt or even reverse the economy’s recovery from recession, experts say.